-The procedures described in the subclauses below are used by an AF to create, update and delete 5G MBS session(s) and also to subscribe for event notification with the NEF.
-This service is applicable for both broadcast and multicast sessions, as defined in subclause 7.1 of 3GPP TS 23.247 [53].
+The procedures described in the subclauses below are used by an AF to create, update and delete 5G MBS session(s) and to subscribe to / unsubscribe from MBS Session Status notifications at the NEF.
+This service is applicable for both broadcast and multicast sessions, as defined in 3GPP TS 23.247 [53].